Lab 3: Introduction to JS

 But how could we possibly detect if we’re on the home page in a way that works both locally and on our github.io

 site?
 Sadly, there is no way (that will not bite us in the future) to tell entirely by looking at the URL.
-We can however help the JS along by adding a class of home

-to the root element of our home page, and then using JS to check if that class is present and storing it in a variable (well, actually a constant, since that is not likely to change):
+and then using JS to check if that class is present and storing it in a constant variable since that is not likely to change:

 const ARE_WE_HOME = document.documentElement.classList.contains("home");